- Ceramic Arts Daily - http://ceramicartsdaily.org -

 Flat Tiles The Easy Way

-Recently, I decided to replace the aesthetically challenged house numbers on my abode with something that better fit the character of my 1920s bungalow.
+Recently, I decided to replace the aesthetically challenged house numbers on my abode with something that better fit the character of my 1930s house.
 I decided that I wanted to make individual tiles for each number.
-This got me thinking about the best techniques for making flat, uniform tiles as I had never really tackled tiles before.
+This got me thinking about the best techniques for making flat, uniform tiles.

-I found this simple, tried-and-tested technique and thought I would share it with CeramicArtsDaily readers.
-It comes to us from ceramist Laura Reutter of Port Townsend, Washington, who has been making tiles for her business Ravenstone Tiles since 1998.
+I found this simple, tried-and-tested technique in an old issue of Pottery Making Illustrated and thought I would share it with you.
+It comes to us from ceramist Laura Reutter of Port Townsend, Washington, who has been making tiles for her business Ravenstone Tiles since 1998. – Jennifer Harnetty editor.